microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 - Track popularity of each layout mode
 - Average length of time the notifications display on screen until dismissal, correlated to criticality
 - How often color and/or icon customization Occurs
-- How often multiple app notifications appear at once and the typical distribution
+- How often multiple information bars appear at once and the typical distribution

 ## Cut Features from InfoBar v1
 - Built-in support for floating notifications